GluuFederation/docs-ce-prod/3.0.2/source/integration/saas/aws.md

   ![Image](../../img/integration/aws_RoleSessionName.png)

-### Trust Relationship creation
+### Create a Trust Relationship

-We need to create a SAML Trust Relationship now in Gluu Server.
+Now we need to create a SAML Trust Relationship for AWS in the Gluu Server.

+Follow these steps:

  - Log into Gluu Server oxTrust
- - SAML --> Add Trust Relationship
+ - Navigate to `Outbound SAML` > `Add Trust Relationship`
+ - Enter the following values in each field:
    - DisplayName: Amazon AWS
    - Description: external SP / File method
    - Entity Type: Single SP